rbrundritt/BingMapsV63ToV8Shim/README.md

 It is important to ensure that your application is properly implementing authenication.
 V6.x required the map to be authenicated but did not display any warnings when this was not done.
 Bing Maps V8 will display a warning over top of the map if a Bing Maps key is not specified when loading the map.

 In your code, find where the `VEMap` class is created and also where the `LoadMap` function of that class is being called.
 Between these two lines of code should be call to the `SetCredentials` function.
-HEre is what this should look like:
+Here is what this should look like:

 ```javascript
 var map = new VEMap('myMap');